 You’ll just fill out all the details here as well, save the template.
 And you can use that to automatically charge their card.

-If you’re looking for more tips on how you can automate parts of your client onboarding process, check out this video over here.
+If you’re looking for more tips on how you can automate parts of your client onboarding and invoicing process, check out this video over here.
 I hope this is helpful for you.
 See you soon.